AntonAleksandrov13/antonaleksandrov13.github.io/_posts/2024-12-25-setting-up-home-cluster.md

         name: iptables
 ```

 Once installed, we can configure iptables using the following tasks.
-It is purposely written in the way a duplicate rules are not written(thanks JetBrains Assistant for that):
+It is purposely written in the way duplicate rules are not written (thanks JetBrains Assistant for that):

 ```yaml
     - name: Ensure POSTROUTING MASQUERADE rule exists in iptables